From Sonic Retro

 |System(s): Sega Game Gear, Virtual Console

-Tails Adventures (テイルスアドベンチャー), also known as Tails Adventure, is an adventure game for the Sega Game Gear.
+Tails Adventures (テイルスアドベンチャー), also known as Tails Adventure, is a spin-off adventure game for the Sega Game Gear.
 The game was developed by Aspect Co.
 Ltd and released in 1995.
 It was Tails' first lone adventure game released in the West (with Tails' Skypatrol not seen outside Japan until 2003) and a departure from the usual high speed action common in many games of the Sonic franchise.

 Cocoa Island is a beautiful little paradise that rests atop a coral reef and cannot be found on any map.
 It's said that the legendary Chaos Emeralds rest here...

 It's a sunny afternoon on Cocoa Island, and Miles Prower is taking a nap just outside his research lab, Tails House.
 His slumber is interrupted by a huge explosion, and before Tails can say "stop, drop, and roll" the whole place is ablaze.
 A frantic Flicky bird reports the bad news to a confused Tails: the imperial Battle Kukku army has invaded Cocoa Island.
-The dictator Grand Battle Kukku 15th has discovered the Chaos Emeralds on the island, and intends to use them to conquer the entire world (clever, that).
+The dictator Great Battle Kukku 15th has discovered the Chaos Emeralds on the island, and intends to use them to conquer the entire world.
 Tails is the only one who can put a stop to the imperial army, but he has never faced this kind of danger before... is he up to it?